eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 - `assetId`: The ID of the asset.
 - `contractNegotiationId`: The ID of contract negotiation.

-The EDR itself contain also authentication information are stored in the secure vault of the Consumer.
+The EDR itself contain also authentication information is stored in the secure vault of the Consumer.

 Finally, after first obtaining them from the Provider Control Plane and then locating in the Consumer Control Plane's cache, they can be retrieved using the `transferProcessId`.